Get insider access

 If you're less concerned about audio bleed during recording and want better sound for mixing and editing, you may prefer the Superlux HD 681.
 These over-ears have a semi-open design, which helps them create a more immersive soundstage.
 They also have a brighter treble response, which can help you spot imperfections in tracks.
 However, the semi-open design leaks more audio, and their sound can be sharp and tiring.

-If you don't like the fit and feel of over-ear headphones, consider in-ear monitors (IEMs) like the MOONDROP Blessing 3.
+If you don't like the fit and feel of over-ear headphones, consider in-ear monitors (IEMs) like the TRUTHEAR HEXA.
 They're a lot lighter than over-ears without sacrificing fit or comfort.
-They can also block out more background noise than the similarly priced Beyerdynamic DT 1770 PRO, leak less audio at high volumes, and are less prone to inconsistencies in audio delivery, so you'll get the same sound each time you use them.
+They can also block out more background noise than the similarly priced Beyerdynamic DT 1770 PRO, and they leak less audio at high volumes and are less prone to inconsistencies in audio delivery, so you'll get the same sound each time you use them.
+They come with a range of silicone and foam tips to suit all ear shapes, too.

-Their sound profile follows our Harman target-based curve quite well, so you can expect solid thump, rumble, and boom from the bass, while vocals and instruments sound natural and clear.
+Their sound profile follows our target curve very well, so you can expect solid thump, rumble, and boom from the bass, while vocals and instruments sound natural and clear.
 That said, one of the downsides of an in-ear design is that their passive soundstage will be less spacious, wide, and out of head than that created by over-ears.
-Still, they have a well-built design, and their cables are swappable, which is great if the original one gets damaged.
+Still, they have a well-built design, and their cables are swappable, which is great as the connectors are prone to damage if you don't baby them.

 Our recommendations above are what we think are currently the best headphones for podcasting to buy for most people in each price range.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).